austevick/python-class/topics/classes/PITCHME.md

 @[4](We access the class attribute using the self keyword)
 @[8](change the name using the change_name method)
 +++
-You can also provide the values for the attributes at runtime.
+You can also provide the values for the attributes at runtime (called instance attributes).
 This is done by defining the attributes inside the init method.
 ```
 class Snake:
     def __init__(self, name):